6thSense — tactile capture hardware for dexterous robotics

 For contact-rich tasks, the next performance gains come from better multimodal demonstrations, not model scale alone.

-Hardware, sync, calibration, packaging - one stack, four stages.
-Robot-learning teams get aligned episodes, not raw folders.
+Hardware, sync, calibration, packaging — one stack, four stages.
+You capture your own demonstrations and get aligned episodes, not raw folders.

 1. Capture — Wearable + egocentric rigs